 The download link is a secure login link to online giving which takes them to their donor profile.
 If they've never actually logged in, they can make sure their information is current and learn what the donor interface is like.

 The download link will no longer act as a login link after two weeks.
 The donor can use the link but only if they're logged in.

 After you've sent the email, you'll be taken to the statement page where you can view how many people accessed their statement.

-Once a statement has been emailed, the label, date range, and the statement itself cannot be edited.
+Once a statement has been emailed, the label, date range, and the statement itself cannot be edited or deleted.